-- You’ll need to log onto your MyMSK account to begin your telemedicine visit so have your username and password ready.
-If your caregiver manages your MyMSK account for you, ask them for your login information or have them help you.
+- You will need to log onto your MyMSK account to start your telemedicine visit, so have your username and password ready.
+If your friend or family member manages your MyMSK account for you, ask them for your login information or have them help you.

-- Make sure you let the software access your camera and microphone so your healthcare provider can see and hear you.
+- Make sure you let the program access your camera and microphone so your healthcare provider can see and hear you.

 - Find a quiet and private space away from the public to have your telemedicine visit.

 - Make sure this space has good lighting so your healthcare provider can see you.
 Lighting should be in front of you, not behind you.

 - Check that your speakers, camera, and microphone are on and working.